 Attachments of Muscles.
 Each striated muscle consists of a body and two attachments.
 The body contains the muscular tissue, the attachments are composed of white fibrous tissue.
 The attachment of muscle to bone may be one of three types: direct to the periosteum, by means of a tendon, or by means of an aponeurosis.
 In a direct attachment the white fibers of the connective tissue framework of the muscle fuse with the fibrous layers of the periosteum of the bone.
 A tendon is a band or cord of white fibrous tissue serving to connect a muscle to a bone.
 The sarcolemma and the connective tissue surrounding the muscle bundles fuse with the collagenous fibers of the tendon.
-An aponeurosis is a heavy sheet of white fibrous tissue serving to connect a muscles.
+An aponeurosis is a heavy sheet of white fibrous tissue serving to connect a muscle to a bone or in some instances to connect muscles.
 Origin and insertion.
 The more fixed attachment of a muscle which serves as a basis of action is called the origin.
 The movable attachment where the effects of movement are produced is the insertion.
 Generally the origin is near the spinal axis of the body while the insertion is peripheral.